Xython/pattern-matching/README.md

 @when(var < 0, _)
 def u_func():
-  raise varueError('input should be ')
+  raise varueError('input should be positive.')

 @when(var[int] > 1, var)
 def u_func(now, res):